Admissions FAQs

 2. Where and when are the MMI conducted?

-The MMI typically takes place at the campus in Singapore during the first two weeks of April.
+The MMI typically takes place at the Novena campus in Singapore from 29 March to 13 April 2025.
 Shortlisted applicants will complete the physical MMI on the day itself, usually within two hours.

 Applicants who are unable to attend should inform the School with a valid reason to reschedule as soon as possible.
 Male applicants currently serving National Service should apply for permission to be released by MINDEF for the MMI.